 A well-written and designed website will inform your voice, your narrative, and your brand.
 Your message must then be repeated on your social media platforms to maintain brand identity and a consistent ‘feel’ about your business.

 Decide honestly which social media platforms will benefit you the most.
 Just because you can, doesn’t mean you should.
-The rush to create a Twitter account because ‘that’s marketing’ is a common one.
-To cultivate a loyal tribe of followers who hang on your every tweet is a very time consuming past time.
+The rush to create a Twitter account because ‘that’s marketing is a common one.
+To cultivate a loyal tribe of followers who hang on to your every tweet is a very time-consuming pastime.
 It can be done, but accept the fact that results are not instant and sometimes, not at all.
 Facebook has benefits in that you can instantly ask your friends to like your business page and build your audience from there.

 There is a small SEO benefit to be gleaned from social media links as an added bonus.